 Van Vihar: A beautiful picnic spot in a Deodar forest with swings and slides for kids and adults alike.
 A small artificial pond on a lower level offers paddle boating facility.

-Old Manali: Old Manali is situated along a steep motorable road.
+Old Manali: Old Manali is situated along a steep narrow motorable road.
 The road is dotted with colorful shops, restaurants and guesthouses.
 Old Manali is very popular with foreign tourists who prefer to stay in this area in Manali.
 Paid Car Park is available opposite Difters Inn restaurant in the upper end of old Manali area but the road is extremely narrow and a big challenge for two-way traffic.
-It is advisable to park vehicles near the bridge or in the clubhouse on the right after crossing the bridge.
+It is advisable to park vehicles near the bridge or at the clubhouse which is on the right after crossing the bridge.
 Woolens, jackets made from local shawls, handmade jewellery and comfy bottoms are a must buy.
 Discover More.

 Manu Temple: Located in old Manali, Manu Temple is dedicated to the sage Manu, who meditated in these very forests.
 Manali is named after Manu Rishi.

 Club House: Located near the bridge in Old Manali, the club house is basically a play zone for kids.
 Entry fee of is Rs 30/- per person.
-Tourists can spend half an hour walking around and down to the river where river crossing is conducted.
+Tourists can spend half an hour walking around and down to the river.
+River crossing activities are popularly conducted here.
 There is a small amusement park, few shops and restaurant.
-Parking available within the premises.
-Entry fee of Rs 30/- per person.
+Paid Parking is available within the club house premises.

-Nehru Kund: Located 6 kms from Manali on the Keylong road, this is a cold water spring flowing out from a crack in the rocks.
+Nehru Kund: Located 6 kms from Manali on the Rohtang road, Nehru Kund is a fresh cold water spring flowing out from a crack in the rocks.
 It is named after Shri Jawaharlal Nehru, India’s first Prime Minister as he used to source drinking water from this spring.
 There is a small temple here.

 Kothi (12kms): This is the last village on the route to Rohtang.
-Located at an altitude of 1980m, Kothi offers spectacular views of the snow-capped peaks, melting glaciers and a steep gorge with the River Beas.
+Located at an altitude of 1980m, Kothi offers spectacular views of the snow-capped peaks, melting glaciers and a steep gorge overlooking the River Beas.
 The Beas falls into a breathtaking 60 m chasm here.
 There is a PWD rest house in Kothi.

 Rahala Falls (16kms): Beautiful waterfall located a little ahead of Kothi at an altitude of 2500m.